-Technology Assistance: Limited supply of Hotspots and iPads, computers, and surfaces are available for checkout through the library; additional help with Moodle, online course navigation, and other programs as needed.
+Technology Assistance: Limited supply of computers and surfaces are available for checkout through the library; additional help with Moodle, online course navigation, and other programs as needed.

 Early Registration: TRIO participants select and register for classes prior to the first day of registration.